 All University College students are expected to read, write, and speak English fluently.
 International applicants must comply with all requirements set forth for domestic applicants and supplement their application with additional requirements.
 It is mandatory that all international students have health insurance.
 Learn more at DU Student Health Insurance.
 University College reserves the right to request a current English proficiency test score, writing sample, or personal interview from any applicant.

-Please note that admitted international students whose native language is not English are required to attend University College International Preparation Week prior to attending courses at University College.
-Learn more about International Preparation Week.
+Please note that admitted international students whose native language is not English are required to attend University College International Preparation Session prior to attending courses at University College.
+Learn more about International Preparation Session.

 University College will consider graduate applicants who have earned three-year baccalaureate degrees from 15-year education systems.
 The school from which the applicant has earned the degree must be a formally recognized or regionally accredited institution of higher learning, as determined by the University of Denver Office of International Student Admission.
 Admission policy and procedures for applicants holding three-year baccalaureate degrees is the same as for other international applicants with one exception: applicants with a three-year degree are not eligible for English Conditional Admission.
 Priority consideration will be given to those with a minimum of three years' work experience.

 Please note that all items must be received by posted deadlines.
 The application deadline for international applicants is earlier to accommodate the extra steps required for evaluation and to allow admitted applicants to participate in the International Student Preparation Week.

 Students who are not citizens of the United States and will be attending the University of Denver on an F-1 or J-1 must attend International Student Orientation AND complete Immigration Check-in.
 Additional information regarding these requirements is available on the University of Denver International Student & Scholar Services website.